 Note 1: Before you decide that a document copy you have received is the same as a copy already loaded, check carefully that it really is the same.
 The recipient of a letter might have made a hand-written annotation on it, for example, so that although, at first glance, the copy disclosed by each party may appear to be the same, on closer inspection they are in fact different, so that the document copy should be loaded after all as a separate document.

 Note 2: Most documents consist of typed text and providing the copy already loaded is clear it is not necessary to load a new copy received just because it is very slightly clearer.
 However if a document copy received is a photo, plan, or diagram and it is clearer than the copy already loaded then you should normally load the new copy.
-Then set the copy originally loaded to Excluded status - the most convenient way of doing this is to create a section named Duplicates, set that section to Excluded status, and move the copy originally loaded into it.
+You can then either actually delete the previous copy or move it to some kind of "excluded" section/folder, but when you do this make sure that if it has an exhibit mark you add that as an alias to the new clearer copy which you have decided to load.

 Note 3: A few tribunals - typically those which deal with a very wide range of types of case including cases with very large quantities of documents - may allow disclosure "by list and category" - i.e. allow a list whose entries are mainly of individual documents but which also contains some group entries.
 This is, or should be, subject to very strict rules as to what may constitute a valid "group".
 If this is validly done then you can load accordingly but if any grouping is inappropriate you will need to ascertain and enter the dates of each individual documents within the group.